-Withdrawal Appeal Process
+Appeal for Withdrawal Process

-If mitigating circumstances are the reason for withdrawing from a course following the withdrawal deadline, a student may appeal within 14 days by letter to the Academic Dean detailing those circumstances.
-The student may request a tuition refund and/or a consideration of a W grade instead of the automatic F grade.
-The Academic Dean will have 14 days to review the appeal and notify the student of the school's decision regarding his/her refund and grade.
+If mitigating circumstances are the reason for withdrawing from a course following the withdrawal deadline, a student may appeal within fourteen (14) days by letter to the academic dean detailing those circumstances.
+The student may request consideration of a W grade instead of the automatic F grade and/or a tuition refund.
+The academic dean will have fourteen (14) days to review the appeal and notify the student of the school's decision regarding his/her grade and refund.

-A student administratively withdrawn from the M.Div. program may appeal that action within 14 days by letter to the Academic Dean.
-The Academic Dean will have 14 days to review the appeal and notify the student of the school's decision regarding his or her status.
+A student administratively withdrawn from the M.Div. program may appeal that action within fourteen (14) days by letter to the academic dean.
+The academic dean will have fourteen (14) days to review the appeal and notify the student of the school's decision regarding his or her status.